Syslifters/reptor/README.md

 ```

 ## Community Plugins
-Check out the community contributions in `plugins/community` to find if your current tool is supported.
+Check out the community contributions in `plugins/community` to find out if your current tool is supported.

-You can also create a plugin for a new tool or extend existing plugins.
+You can also create a new plugin for a tool or extend existing plugins.
 Simply create a Pull Request and add your plugin.
 ## Private Plugins
 To install new plugins, that are not included in the community folder of this repository you can simply
 put them into your home directory: